Hackers charged with stealing 15 million credit and debit card numbers

 Some victim companies have previously acknowledged that they were attacked, including Chipotle Mexican Grill, Chili's, Arby's, and Red Robin restaurants.
 The hackers also targeted casinos and hotels, the FBI said.

-The FBI's special agent-in-charge in Seattle, Jay Tabb, said many of the stolen customer card numbers later turned up for sale on the dark web, and some were used to make unauthorized charges.
+The FBI agent in charge in Seattle, Jay Tabb, said many of the stolen customer card numbers later turned up for sale on the dark web, and some were used to make unauthorized charges.

 Hayes said the three hackers are from Ukraine.
-One, Fedir Hladyr was arrested by authorities in Germany at the request of the US and sent to Seattle for trial.
+One, Fedir Hladyr, was arrested in Germany at the request of the U.S. and sent to Seattle for trial.
 His arrest was kept secret until the other two were detained overseas — Dmytro Fedorov in Poland and Andrii Koplakov in Spain.
 The Justice Department is seeking their extradition to face the charges in the U.S.

 The FBI said the group used a front company, Combi Security, which claimed to have headquarters in Russia and Israel to give it the appearance of legitimacy.